 Every session involves musical development at some level.
 From warm ups to including pentatonic songs (songs with five anhemitonic notes, often found in folk music), we may include familiar and new music, songs in rounds, and instrumental percussion play.

 Every session is evaluated immediately afterwards.
 Sometimes this is in the form of a video diary, or else it is discussed and written into our evaluation notes.
 We evaluate individual/group response, skill development, unexpected incidents and staff involvement, to name a few criteria, as these all have an impact on whether or not the session is effective.

-Whilst our work can be therapeutic, we do not identify with the psychotherapy aspect of music therapists, and adhere more to the biopsychosocial approach to healthcare (despite its criticisms).
+Whilst our work can be therapeutic, we do not identify with the psychotherapy aspect of music therapists, and adhere more to the biopsychosocial approach to healthcare.
 However, we bring more to the sessions than pure entertainment, so we consider ourselves music interventionists.